A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure: Introduction

+Multi-Layer Perceptron (MLP) is the cornerstone of contemporary artificial intelligence.
+In the field of artificial intelligence, the study of MLP\textsuperscript{\cite{ann1,ann2,ann3,ann4,ann5}} is nearly as old as AI itself.
+However, there is an irreconcilable contradiction between the scale and performance of the MLP.
+To obtain better performance, it is often necessary to continuously expand the scale of the network in terms of depth and breadth.
+For example, the performance of GPT-1 to GPT-4\textsuperscript{\cite{gpt1,gpt2,gpt3,gpt3.5,gpt4}} is getting better and better, but the number of parameters rapidly increases from 1.3B to a trillion level, which brings the problem of energy consumption, calculation, storage, communication, and other costs\textsuperscript{\cite{de2023growing}}.
+The high cost will hinder its application and promotion.
+So why do current neural networks tend to be so big?
+Its technical roots lie in two points:

+1), The neuron activation function of classical neural networks is single and fixed, and its representation ability is relatively insufficient.
+Many neurons are often required to fit other types of nonlinear functions.
+Moreover, as the dimensionality of the problem increases, the number of neurons explodes exponentially.

+2), The network structure as a hyperparameter needs to be predetermined and kept fixed during training.
+But in fact, it is difficult for us to rely on artificial experience to obtain an optimal network structure, and it is easy to have structural redundancy or insufficiency.

+\textbf{So, it is necessary to study a new generation of neural networks with dynamic learnable activation functions and adaptive adjustment of network structure}.
+This is also a problem that future artificial intelligence research must face.
+Because human computing power is ultimately limited, the scale of the model cannot be expanded indefinitely.

+In order to overcome the above problems, we try to explore a new generation of neural networks.
+We propose a new neural network called X-Net.

-\item The network structure is dynamically adjusted in real-time, which makes the network structure match the task requirements accurately and reduces the occurrence of parameter redundancy and insufficiency. \end{itemize} First, we propose a new model that allows X-Net to theoretically use any differentiable function as the activation function, and the type of activation function can be selected in real-time according to the needs of the task under the guidance of the gradient during the network training.
-In particular, in the process of selecting the activation function, the precise adjustment of the network structure can be realized, so that the network structure and scale can be adapted to the current task as much as possible.
+Table\ref{tab:char} shows the characteristics of X-Net and MLP.
+The X-Net theoretically can use any differentiable function as the activation function, The experimental results show that the representation ability is greatly improved compared with MLP\ref{Representation}.
+The type of activation function can be learned in real-time according to the needs of the task under the guidance of the gradient during the network training.
+In particular, The network structure is dynamically adjusted in real-time, which makes the network structure match the task requirements accurately and reduces the occurrence of redundancy and insufficiency.
+Fig. \ref{fig11} shows a schematic diagram of the training process of X-Net.

+In addition, we found that when the activation function uses some mathematical notation with nice properties (e.g., sin() has periodicity, etc.), X-Net can find some interpretable mathematical formulas in some cases.
+This will greatly improve the problem of uninterpretable results of traditional neural networks.
+It also shows that X-Net has great potential in facilitating scientific discovery.
+We believe this will be extremely attractive to researchers from other disciplines (biology, physics, materials, etc.) and we think it will drive the field of AI for Science to flourish even more.